 Any outperformance in excess of the cap (or where the HWM has not been met) shall be carried forward to future years to be available for offset against future underperformance but not to generate a performance fee.
-To the extent the Company has underperformed the benchmark, such underperformance is carried forward and must be offset by future outperformance before a performance fee can be paid.
+To the extent the Company has underperformed the benchmark, such underperformance is carried forward and offset by future outperformance before performance must be а fee can be paid.
 Underperformance/outperformance amounts carried forward do so indefinitely until offset.

-The performance fee accrued for as at 30 June 2022 was £nil (30 June 2021: £nil).
+The performance fee accrued for as at 30 June 2022 was £nil (30 June 2021: £nil; 31 December 2021: £nil).